cwqt/site/posts/2020-12-28-nvm-on-macos.md

 date: 2020-12-28T14:35:00Z
 ---

-apparently now we have node version managers, gee i sure hope this doesn't go the way of pipenv / virtualenv
+apparently now we have node version managers - and i almost don't want to bother after bad experiences with pipenv / virtualenv but eh..

 ```bash
 brew upgrade fish